 6. Robotics and advanced automation.
 The severe challenges faced by meat-processing plants suffering COVID outbreaks among their workforces have inspired many types of suppliers to accelerate their evaluation and deployment of automation.
 This ranges from some basic steps within assembly lines to cutting-edge advances in robotics.

 7. Reimagining business models.
-Many businesses were forced to dramatically alter the products or services they offer, and/or the way they took those products or services to market and how they engaged with customers.
+Many businesses were forced to dramatically alter the products or services they offer, and/or the way they took those products or services to market, and the ways they engaged with customers.
 In doing so, smart companies are reducing their dependence on or even eliminating products and services that require far-flung or risky supply-chain configurations.

 9. Putting suppliers on the clock.
 While responsiveness has always been essential in supply chain relationships, the sudden arrival of a largely digital world is accelerating the pace of change in our personal lives and, correspondingly, in the business world as well.
-Suppliers will be expected to accelerate everything they do, from shipments to creating new products and services to handling returns, and much more.
+Suppliers will be expected to accelerate everything they do, from shipments to the creation of new products and services to handling returns and much more.
 Some suppliers will rise to the challenge, and others won’t be able to make it.

 10. More focus on the end-customer.
-Smart leaders will respond to customers' ever-increasing demands and expectations by enlisting the full support and capabilities of their entire supply chains in meeting and exceeding those escalating demands and expectations.
-Increased visibility throughout a supply chain makes this new approach possible.
-It is often built around modern and highly capable ERP systems that offer end-to-end visibility so that all parties can collaborate on meeting and exceeding customer expectations.
+Smart leaders will respond to the ever-increasing demands and expectations of customers by enlisting the full support and capabilities of their entire supply chains in meeting and exceeding those escalating demands and expectations.
+Increased visibility throughout a supply chain makes this new approach possible, and is often built around modern and highly capable ERP systems that offer end-to-end visibility so that all parties can collaborate on meeting and exceeding customer expectations.

 Gone are the days when a review of the supply chain was confined to trying to squeeze slightly better terms out of suppliers.
-Today, it’s all about helping businesses meet and exceed customer expectations, which is the first step to creating great customer experiences.
+Today, it’s all about the ability of helping businesses meet and exceed customer expectations, which is the first step to creating great customer experiences.

-This is a new reality for all of us.
-The sooner we begin figuring out how to leverage these 10 advances to build great customer experiences, the better.
+For all of us, this is the new reality—and the sooner we begin figuring out how to leverage these 10 advances to build great customer experiences, the better.

 Stay on top of industry trends and insights.